Alexanderws/city-bikes/README.md

 A version of the City Bikes with a backend server for proper API calls outside the browser.

+### NOTE:
+The CityBikes API is undergoing maintenance intermittently.
+In these periods the app is unable to load the station data.

+#### To run:
 (this guide assumes you already have Node.js installed, otherwise check out: https://nodejs.org/en/download/)

-### To run:

 1. Clone this repository
 2. In the root folder -> run "npm install" to install dependencies for the server